Kaholo Hale

 I searched the remarks for phrases like 'laundry on each floor', 'laundry room on every floor', or any reference to shared/common laundry areas and found none.
 All mentions of laundry are in-unit, so the building likely does not have community laundry facilities on every floor.

-I looked for explicit wording like deeded parking, owned stall, parking included in deed, or owned parking, and did not find any.
-The remarks only mention reserved, covered, open, or carport stalls, which does not establish deeded ownership.
+I looked for explicit wording like deeded parking, owned stalls, or parking included in deed and found none.
+The listings only mention assigned/reserved stalls and carport parking, which is not enough to call parking deeded.

 No analysis available